 WHY CLIMATE NEUTRALITY?

 Our greenhouse gas emissions are responsible for the increasing global average temperatures and the climate impacts we are already experiencing.
 We need to reduce our emissions as much and as quickly as possible to decrease the rate of global temperature rise and the associated impacts — like our oceans warming and sea level rise, more frequent droughts and wildfires, biodiversity loss and extinctions, displacement of millions of people, and more.
 These impacts and the speed with which we are changing our planet is the Climate Emergency.
 And a key part to addressing the climate emergency will be reaching Climate Neutrality, or net-zero greenhouse gas emissions as soon as possible.

 Working with our member parties, civil society and the climate movement to put Europe on a path towards achieving climate neutrality as soon as possible

-Pushing for a Green agenda at COP26 and European climate leadership
+Pushing for a Green agenda and European climate leadership in international climate negotiations

 Driving awareness and response to the climate emergency at all levels of government

 Fighting for a Green Recovery and a more sustainable, resilient and just Europe through the European Green Deal